CurveDocs/curve-docs/docs/LLAMMA/amm.md

 The **loan-to-value (LTV)** ratio is depending on the number of bands:

+need correct ltv formula here: is this one correct???
 $LTV = 1 - \text{loan_discount} - (1 - sqrt{1 - \frac{N}{A}})$

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
 These prices are not real AMM prices, but rather tresholds for the bands!